zsfoto/valicake/README.md

-# ValiCake Admin plugin for CakePHP 5.x
+# * NOT FINISH! * ValiCake Admin plugin for CakePHP 5.x

 ## Installation